bioinformatics-policlinicogemelli/ALOA/README.md

     └── ...
 ```

-Example:
+ALOA command to generate this output:
 ```
 python3 aloa.py -m
 ```

 ### 2. Map Plots
-In this section a plot of all markers of interest will be generate for each patient of each group as pdf images.
+In this section a plot of all markers of interest will be generated for each patient.

 ```
 Maps_plot